Insights into Video-Driven Web Design

 Accessibility isn’t optional

-Remember that not everyone can see or hear your videos.
-So, provide captions, transcripts, and audio descriptions for your videos, too.
-It's not just good practice; in many places, it's the law.
+Bear in mind not everyone can see or hear your videos.
+So, give captions, transcripts, and audio descriptions for your videos, too.
+It’s not just good practice; in many places, it’s the law.

-Video is powerful, but it shouldn't overshadow other content.
-Use it strategically.
-A fashion e-commerce site might use video for featured collections but stick to high-quality images for individual products.
+Video is powerful, but it shouldn’t overshadow other content.
+Use it strategically. rose e-commerce site might use video for featured collections but stick to high-quality images for individual products.

 User control

 Auto-playing videos can be effective, but they can also be annoying.
-So, don't forget to give users control.
-Mute by default and provide clear play/pause options.
-Respect your visitors' bandwidth and preferences.
+So, don’t forget to give users control.
+Mute by default and give clear play/pause options.
+Respect your visitors’ bandwidth and preferences.

 Technical considerations